 - the procurement of the RUT, with one of our employees acting as legal representative

-- English-speaking advice concerning the various details
+- English-speaking advice concerning the whole purchase process

 - The mediation of a serious insurance